Concolic Testing on Individual Fairness of Neural Network Models: Witness Search and Conditional Verification with PyFair

 \emph{The $5^{th}\sim 12^{th}$ iterations:} Similarly, for the 5th to 12th iterations, PyFair continues by dequeuing $Q$ to resolve constraints.
 Since the SMT solver returns UNSAT, indicating no solutions for each branch, we label ``no solution'' on the branches in Figure~\ref{fig:fair_example}.

 Once all path constraints are resolved (i.e., $Q$ becomes empty), PyFair reports that no unfairness witness can be identified for the network.
-Since the network is expressible in SMT, this outcome certifies the network's fairness with respect to the given PAs.
+Since the network and paired-input domain are exactly encoded in SMT in this example, this outcome verifies fairness under the encoding with respect to the given PAs.